ZHUZixuan01/ZHUZixuan01.github.io/_showcase/default/PS.md

         My sense of belonging is not defined by gender, nationality, or ethnicity, but by the collectives I truly love and identify with, for example, humanity as a whole: the shared endeavor of all rational beings.
     </p>
     <p>
-        I believe that creativity arises from each person's independent and critical thinking, shaped by their own experiences.
+       Politically, I am drawn to the left because I believe that equality and shared progress better serve the long-term development of human civilization.
     </p>
 <p>
   In research, I appreciate mathematics that brings insights and inspiration, and I seek to understand connections between structure and logic.